-If you share my obsession with Pinterest, you have probably seen the photos of the brightly coloured half-timbered houses in Colmar.
+If you share my obsession with Pinterest, you have probably seen photos of the brightly coloured half-timbered houses in Colmar.
 I had swooned over those images for years before I finally got a chance to visit Colmar this November.
 Colmar is a gorgeous (gorgeous!)
 French town in the Alsace region bordering Germany.
-The region is famous for wine but the reason I paid a winter visit was the Christmas market in Colmar.
+Alsace is famous for wine but the reason I paid a winter visit to Colmar was the Christmas market.
 Whilst the neighbouring German markets are more famous, this little French town packs quite a punch.
 With 5 Christmas market sites spread across Colmar, this beautiful town has plenty to offer for the winter traveller.
 If you’re planning a December or even end November trip to France, read on to find out why you should make Colmar a must visit destination for the holidays.

 Travel to Colmar

 I flew into the EuroAirport Basel Mulhouse Freiburg airport, which is technically located in France (if you have time, also check out Basel in Switzerland!).
 Exit on the French side when you arrive and grab bus 11 to Saint-Louis train station.
 Pro tip: train station is called ‘Gare’ in French so look for Gare de Saint-Louis.
 The bus fare for one single journey was 2.50 euro at time of writing (December, 2017).

 At the train station, buy a ticket for Colmar in the ticket office.
 Don’t know about you, but I always prefer humans over machines when it comes to buying tickets abroad.
 My one way ticket was 13.40 euro on a weekday.
 Make sure you ‘activate’ the ticket in the yellow machine at the entrance.
 The train to Colmar was insanely comfy!
 The seats were like padded sofas and I could have easily fallen asleep on them.
 The train to Colmar takes about 45 minutes.